sjflaherty/SimpleBlackJack/README.md

 - Card count [2 - 5]
 - Money [0 - $100000]
 - Score [0-50]
+- Hand [Array list of cards in player hand]
+- Name [String]
+- Playing [boolen]
 ##### Methods:
 - DrawCard - deck decreases by one, player card count increases by one, player score increases by card value, returns nothing
 - Stand - switches games current player to next player
 - PlaceBet - decreases money by bet amount, adds amount to game pot values
+- CalculateScore - returns the card score of the player

 ## Functionality:
 1. Game initializes (game is ongoing, player count is set to two, card deck is initialized)